homoluctus/grpc-todo-app/README.md

 # grpc-todo-app
-Todo app is created using gRPC
+Todo app is used gRPC

 ## Component
 - server